EVFLEX/blog/_posts/2015-8-1-domain-specific-languages.md

 {% endhighlight %}

 ## The example of Java, Netlogo & GAML
 I work at the Technical University of Delft in a department that does a lot of agent based modeling.
 If you want to make simple models quickly you use Netlogo with its simple domain specific language.
 If you want to work together on larger models you use agentspring or another Java based framework.
-But I am intriqued by the claim of many Netlogo programmers that they can build models 10 to 20 times faster in Netlogo.
+But I am intriqued by the claim of many Netlogo programmers that they can build models 10 to 20 times faster in Netlogo than Java.
 That seems like a big deal to me.

 I think agent based programming in Netlogo instead of Java is analogous to data analysis in R instead of C. However, Netlogo has many flaws.
 E.g. it only works with a simple grid spatially and it has no multi-level agent definition with inheritance.
 It is also locked into an IDE that is simple but also rigid and a bit behind the times.